AndrewDDavis/Rename-Files/README.md

 ## Installation

+ 0. Rename-files is part of the larger [Shell Script Library](https://github.com/AndrewDDavis/Shell-Script-Library) project, and relies on some of the functions from that library.
+In particular, `rename-files` relies on `import_func`, which it uses to source files with supporting functions, and `docsh` and `err_msg` to print useful messages and documentation.

+    Installation of the library is very simple, and can include installation of `rename-files` as a submodule.
+Refer to the [Github page](https://github.com/AndrewDDavis/Shell-Script-Library) for details.

- 1. Clone or download the repo.
+ 1. If `rename-files` was not installed as a submodule above, clone or download the repo.
 E.g., into a subdirectory of `/usr/local/opt`.

  2. Symlink the `rename-files.sh` file from a directory on your PATH, e.g.: